Are Prop Firms Legal and Regulated?

 This comparison shows that prop firms are broadly legal worldwide, but formal regulation is still evolving.

-5. Why Regulation Is Limited (and How It’s Changing)
+5. Why Regulation Is Changing

 6. How Traders Can Protect Themselves